CsnowyLstar/HoGRC/README.md

 <img align="middle" src="https://github.com/CsnowyLstar/HoGRC/blob/main/Simple_example.gif" alt="HoGRC Demo" width="650" />
 </p>

+It should be noted that the input information for the HoGRC framework is not limited to polynomial forms.
+It can comprise arbitrary nonlinear functions or interactions that cannot be represented by elementary functions.
+As the inputs are structural information (represented by simplicial complexes), the exact type of the interaction dynamics is learned through RC.

 ## Files
 - 'main_L63.py' is HoGRC experiment for the Lorenz63 system, including five parts: hyperparameter setting , data generation, the configuration of higher-order structures, model training and testing.